Molly Qerim knows her sports.

 2. She Went to UConn & Has a Master’s From Quinnipiac University

 She said in the ESPN chat that she counts UConn basketball and football among her favorite teams.
-She’s had plenty to cheer about there on the basketball front, the Huskies having just won national championships in men’s and women’s hoops.
+She’s had plenty to cheer about there on the basketball front, the Huskies having national championships in men’s and women’s hoops in 2014.
 Not so much on the football front, where the Huskies fired the aforementioned Pasqualoni last year and are attempting to re-build under Bob Diaco.